 Ekoda, Sakuradai, Nerima, Nakamurabashi, and Fujimidai are semi-suburban residential neighborhoods, and Shakujii-Koen, Oizumigakuen, and Hoya still have a lot of farmland, resulting in a calm suburban townscape that is difficult to believe being in the 23 wards.
 Large residential complexes may be found near Hikarigaoka, the terminal of the Toei Oedo Line, another transit hub.

 Hikarigaoka has a reputation as a “bedroom town,” meaning the residents primarily commute elsewhere to work.

 21. Adachi Ward

 Adachi-ku is one of Tokyo’s wards, located in the eastern portion of the city’s 23 wards.
-Adachi-ku is a residential region and green zone spreading surrounding the Sumida River and the Arakawa River, and is still developing, keeping shadows of a historic downtown district.
-It is located at the far end of Tokyo, near to Saitama Prefecture to the north.
+Adachi-ku is a residential region and green zone surrounding the Sumida and Arakawa Rivers, and is still developing, keeping shadows of a historic downtown district.
+It is located at the far end of Tokyo, near Saitama Prefecture in the north.
 We’ll go over some of Adachi Ward’s unique features, as well as its charms.

 Adachi-ku, in the northeastern region of Tokyo’s 23 wards, was once renowned as a low-income neighborhood where residents constantly played pachinko.
 Kannana-dori Avenue, which circles Tokyo’s outskirts, is dotted with massive pachinko parlors and their advertising, as well as numerous ATM spots for professional money lenders and low-cost “business grocers.”
 Then there’s the overabundance of low-income housing in metropolitan areas.
 This is Adachi Ward’s actual nature.